 Half Marathon Tips To Help You Train And Run A Better Race

-If you’ve signed up for a half marathon, we hope we don’t need to tell you that it’s a long old way to run in one go.
+If you’ve signed up for a half marathon, you probably don’t need us to tell you that it’s a long way to run in one go.
 While training for it is less demanding than for a full marathon, in that you don’t need such a comprehensive nutrition strategy for your race and the long runs are far more manageable, it’s still smart to plan how you are going to approach your preparation and race day itself.

-To aid you in that endeavour we have these tips from Carl Martin, personal training manager at E by Equinox, which is the official training partner of the London Landmarks Half Marathon.
+To aid you in that endeavor we have these tips from James Thie, coach at Coopah, official training partner of the London Landmarks Half Marathon, and Carl Martin, personal training manager at elite training service E by Equinox.

 Half Marathon Training Tips